Why There’s No Water Coming Out of Your Tap – 5 Tips

 Published in Plumbing Tips, 23rd Feb 2018

-1 – Check other taps in your home
+1. Check other taps in your home

 Sometimes the issue is limited to just one tap as opposed to all of your taps throughout your home.
 Before calling a plumber it is important to check first exactly how many taps are affected by this water shortage.
-If it is just one tap that has limited water supply it may just be the case of determining and investigating where the shortage is coming from.
-For example, your aerators may be blocked on the one tap, which you can check quite easily as they are located at the tip of your water tap.
+This determines whether it’s an isolated issue or if it’s a larger issue such as no water in the house.
 Once you determine how many taps are affected, you can assess the significance of the issue.

-4 – Check the valves in your home
+5. Check the valves in your home

 Your water supply may have been turned off at your isolation valve.
 This is located next to your water meter which is usually placed out the front of your home.
 If you are living in an apartment complex, check with your landlord to see where your standalone system is located.
 If it is turned off, it may simply be a case of turning it back on so water is restored throughout your home.

 For when the problem is more serious than what we’ve listed above, the team at O’Shea Plumbing are more than willing to help you out.